 Now that summer is in full swing, I’m guessing most mothers already have a game plan in place for the upcoming months.
 But before you fill your calendar to overflowing with every summer camp available, I have a few thoughts that I hope will get you excited about this rare time when you get your children all to yourself.
 Summer doesn’t have to be a choice between your children driving you crazy at home all day or driving them around as much as you did during the school year.
 With a little bit of thought and preparation, summer can be a time of making both fun memories as well as meaningful growth–right at home.

-Thinking about The Power of Progress this month, I’m reminded of one of the reasons I love summer so much: there’s more elbow room to progress in areas that often get pushed aside during the school year due to the never ending stream of book reports, fundraisers, and orchestra concerts.
+One of the reasons I love summer so muchis that there’s more elbow room to progress in areas that often get pushed aside during the school year due to the never ending stream of book reports, fundraisers, and orchestra concerts.
 I’ll give you four of my own examples, but I’m sure your family has their own list of priorities.
 The point is to think of summer as a time to propel your family forward in ways that are important to you.

 Second, summer is the perfect time to establish healthier eating and exercise habits as a family.
 Between all the farmer’s markets and roadside produce stands, everyone should be able to get the daily recommended servings of fruit and veggies.
 Personally, I’ve subscribed to a grocery service that brings a 5 lb. box of organic produce to my door every week, and my goal is to make sure we eat it all–and then some!
 The combination of lighter meals (preferable during the hot summer months) and the tendency to get outside and move more also makes it easier to make progress on your weight loss goals.
 Then there are the benefits of cooking together as a family during those luxuriously long, slow summer evenings.
 Use all of these opportunities to make changes you can realistically maintain before the return of the cold and busy school months.